gJmry/svelt/docs/docs/commands/init-project.md

 ### UI Toolkits

 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
-    - Command Example: `svelte-cli init my-tailwind-project tailwind`
+    - Command Example: `svelt init my-tailwind-project tailwind`
 - **Flowbite**: A UI kit based on Tailwind CSS with ready-to-use components.
-    - Command Example: `svelte-cli init my-flowbite-project flowbite`
+    - Command Example: `svelt init my-flowbite-project flowbite`

 *Note: More toolkits will be added in future updates.
 Check the documentation for the latest options.*